rekharawat/DEVNET-2062/README.md

 </pre>

-The above command changed the dpdk section of VPP's startup configuration file file to contain 'dev' entries for the PCI bus information obtained in the previous step. (/etc/vpp/startup.conf ) It placed the following configuration in /etc/vpp/startup.conf file.
+The above command changes the dpdk section of VPP's startup configuration file to contain 'dev' entries for the PCI bus information obtained in the previous step.
+It placed the following configuration in /etc/vpp/startup.conf file.
 ```
 snippet……
 dpdk {